 Head to the Local Library

 Not only is the local library filled with books to be enjoyed, it’s also often a hub of community events and activities that revolve around literacy.
 This would be a great place to find out about volunteer opportunities related to literacy.
-They might even be hosting various events in celebration of Literacy Day.
+They might even be hosting various events in celebration of International Literacy Day.
 Check it out!

-While at the local library, find out if there are ways to get involved in helping to build up the number of books that are available in the community library, school library, special needs literacy center or others place.
+While at the local library, find out if there are ways to get involved in helping to build up the number of books that are available in the community library, school library, special needs literacy center or other place.
 The more books available to the community, the more people can build their reading skills, which is beneficial to everyone.

 Start a Book Club

 Grab a group of friends and celebrate the appreciation of the ability to read by reading a book together and discussing it.
 Even if there’s a book you’ve read before, it can be so much better and more interesting when discussed in a group.

 Try one of these classic, must-read books that have been recommended for book clubs, or come up with some others on your own: